donateoa/jhipster-client-search/readme.md

 Copy the source folder [src/www/entity_filter](https://github.com/donateoa/jhipster-client-search/tree/master/src) whenever you want inside the `src/main/webapp/app`.

 ## Add search bar
-Once you have copied the component EntityFilter you can add the SearchBar following this  [rules](https://github.com/donateoa/jhipster-client-search/tree/master/src).
-JhipsterClientSearch make the job for you.
-Basically it clone the original code and add the Search Bar, extending or reuse the jhipster code whenever is possible. before run the generator create a folder where you want to save the code and add a related module.ts.
+Let JhipsterClientSearch make the job for you.
+Basically it clone the original code and add the Search Bar, extending or reuse the jhipster code whenever is possible. before run the generator
+1. create a folder `src/main/webapp/app/pages`
+2. create a folder `src/main/webapp/app/pages/[outputFolder]` where you want to save the code and add a related module.ts.
 Let's say you would create a folder name `search` you will have
 ```
-app/search
-app/search/search.module.ts
+app/pages/search
+app/pages/search/search.module.ts
 ```
 search-module.ts
 ````